stlgo/presentations/2023-05-18-ReliabilityPipelinesWithKeptn/README.md

 Join us as Paul demonstrates how Keptn can reduce process fatigue via automation while increasing reliability using testing tools like k6.
 We already have enough to worry about; let’s add the "easy button" to our deployment lifecycle!

 ## Presenter
-[Paul Balogh](https://www.linkedin.com/in/pabalogh/) works at Grafana Labs as a Developer Advocate and is a GoBridge Ambassador working with the Go Developer Network (GDN).
+[Paul Balogh](https://www.linkedin.com/in/pabalogh/) works at Grafana Labs as a Developer Advocate, CNCF Ambassador, and a GoBridge Ambassador working with the Go Developer Network (GDN).

 ## Event
 The basic agenda follows: